Amoghpai007/FoodPoint-internship-2022-prinston-smart-engineers/README.md

 # FoodPoint-internship-2022-prinston-smart-engineers

-This project is developed as a part of Full stack web development internship at prinston Smart Engineers
+This project is developed as a part of Full stack web development internship at prinston Smart Engineers Bangalore

 Team Mmebers:
-Amogh V Pai
+Amogh V Pai,
-Keerthan M
+Keerthan M,
 Abhishek V Rai

 Thank you